Injectivity theorem for pseudo-effective line bundles and its applications: Introduction

+In this paper, we assume that all the varieties and manifolds are compact and connected for simplicity.
 We summarize the contents of this paper.
 In Section \ref{f-sec2}, we recall some basic definitions and collect several preliminary lemmas.
-Section \ref{f-sec3} is devoted to the proof of Theorem \ref{f-thm1.10}.
+Section \ref{x-sec3} is devoted to the proof of Theorem \ref{f-thm1.10}.
 Theorem \ref{f-thm1.10} plays a crucial role in the proof of Proposition \ref{f-prop1.9}.
-In Section \ref{f-sec4}, we prove Proposition \ref{f-prop1.9} and Corollary \ref{f-cor1.7}, and explain how to reduce Theorem \ref{f-thm1.4} to Theorem \ref{f-thmA}.
+In Section \ref{x-sec4}, we prove Proposition \ref{f-prop1.9} and Corollary \ref{f-cor1.7}, and explain how to reduce Theorem \ref{f-thm1.4} to Theorem \ref{f-thmA}.
 By these results, we see that all we have to do is to establish Theorem \ref{f-thmA}.
-In Section \ref{f-sec5}, which is the main part of this paper, we give a detailed proof of Theorem \ref{f-thmA}.
-In the final section:~Section \ref{f-sec6}, we prove Theorem \ref{f-thm1.12}.
-Precisely speaking, we explain how to modify the arguments used before for the proof of Theorem \ref{f-thm1.12}.
+In Section \ref{f-sec5}, we give a detailed proof of Theorem \ref{f-thmA}.
+In the final section:~Section \ref{f-sec6}, we explain how to modify the arguments used before for the proof of Theorem \ref{f-thm1.12}.